edauterman/larch/README.md

 ### Figure 3 (right)

-Generate the right plot in figure 3 by running:
+Generate the right plot in figure 3 by running in `scripts/`:
 ```
-python3 plot_totp.py
+python3 plot_totp.py        # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_totp.png`.